-Vegan Slow Cooker Korma
+Slow Cooker Vegetable Korma (Easy Vegan Recipe)

-First you’ll chop all of your delicious veggies into bitesize pieces and then add them into your slow cooker, crock pot, instant pot or large saucepan.
-Then you’ll add a dreamy combination of spices such as cumin, garam masala, turmeric and coriander powder.
+This slow cooker is a breeze to make!
+First, you’ll chop all of your delicious veggies into bitesize pieces and then add them into your slow cooker, crock pot, instant pot or large saucepan.

 Next up it’s time to korma-fy (no, that’s not a word) by adding nutty ground almonds, sweet sultanas, creamy coconut milk and of course a generous sprinkling of desiccated coconut.
-Pop the lid on, leave it to simmer away and enjoy with some basmati rice, naan and a swirl of dairy free cream.
+Pop the lid on, leave it to simmer away and enjoy with some basmati rice, naan and a swirl of dairy-free cream.
 Yummy!

-This super easy, healthy korma is:
+This super easy, healthy slow cooker veggie korma is:

 Creamy